-- 1. Dilute Wash Buffer: Dilute 50 mL of 20X wash buffer in 950 mL of distilled water (1X wash buffer).
+- 1. Dilute Wash Buffer: Dilute 50 ml of 20X wash buffer in 950 ml of distilled water (1X wash buffer).
 Wash the plate with 1X wash buffer at least 3 times using a wash bottle with manifold or an automated plate washer.
 Empty the plate by inverting it and blot on a paper towel to remove excess liquid.
 Do not allow the plate to dry out. - 2.
-Add Blocking Buffer: Add 100 μL of Blocking Buffer (Solution A) to all wells.
+Add Blocking Buffer: Add 100 μl of Blocking Buffer (Solution A) to all wells.
 Incubate for 1 hour at room temperature. - 3.
-Prepare Standard Dilutions: Dissolve one vial of standard (20 units/vial) in 1.25 mL of Sample/Standard Dilution Buffer (Solution B) to make 16 units/mL solution.
-Prepare serial dilutions of the standard by mixing 250 μL of 16 units/mL standard with 250 μL of Solution B 8 units/mL.
-Then repeat this procedure to make five more serial dilutions of standard 4, 2, 1, 0.5 and 0.25 units/mL solutions.
-The 16 units/mL standard may be stored at -20°C for use in a second assay.
+Prepare Standard Dilutions: Dissolve one vial of standard (20 units/vial) in 1.25 ml of Sample/Standard Dilution Buffer (Solution B) to make 16 units/ml solution.
+Prepare serial dilutions of the standard by mixing 250 μl of 16 units/ml standard with 250 μl of Solution B 8 units/ml .
+Then repeat this procedure to make five more serial dilutions of standard 4, 2, 1, 0.5, and 0.25 units/ml solutions.
+The 16 units/ml standard may be stored at -20°C for use in a second assay.
 We recommend making fresh serial dilutions for each assay. - 4.
 Prepare Sample Dilutions: If necessary, centrifuge serum samples at 10,000 rpm at room temperature for 3 minutes to remove insoluble materials and lipids.
-Dilute samples 1:1000 or more with Solution B. For example, dilute 10 μL of sample with 0.99 mL of Solution B (1:100).
+Dilute 10 μl of sample with 0.99 ml of Solution B (1:100).
 Keep this as a stock solution for future assays.
-If it is necessary to assay antibodies at a low dilution of less than 1:200 due to low antibody levels, please contact Chondrex Customer Service.
-In general, the recommended dilution of CIA mouse sera collected at 4 weeks is 1:10,000 and 6-8 weeks is 1:20,000.
+Then, further dilute the stock solution with Solution B; for example, 1:20,000-1:80,000 for serum samples from arthritic rats.